“I’m afraid to touch doorknobs in public places because of germs.”

 “I’ve heard that the virus is mutating to become airborne.”

-With all of the recent concern about Ebola and the flu, it might be a good time to get back to the basics of infection prevention and control.
+With all of the recent concern about vaccinations and the flu, it might be a good time to get back to the basics of infection prevention and control.
 It can be confusing to understand all of the terms, and when we are scared we may forget some of our high school science lessons.
 Besides, things change quickly in health care and it’s hard to keep up.
 Join us for a primer in infectious disease.

 Can’t You Just Give Me Some Antibiotics?